uwe-app/app/README.md

 ## Name Servers

-To transfer a domain to our managed hosting service clients should update the name servers for the domain name with their registrar to these values:
+To transfer a domain to our managed hosting service customers should update the name servers for the domain name with their registrar to these values:

 ```
 ns1.uwe.app